 Step 1: Visit Parker’s Car Tax Checker page

-We’ve gone for the Ford Focus Hatchback (05-11 models) in this example below:
+We’ve gone for the Ford Focus Hatchback (05-11 models), one of the most ubiquitous hatchbacks on the UK market in this example below:

 Step 2: Find your vehicle

 Click on ‘Go’ and a table similar to the below will appear:

 The table includes lots of relevant information like annual, six-monthly, and first-year road tax rates as well as the different levels of CO2 emissions for each model variation.

 The first-year rate is shown as ‘N/A’ for all of these models, as the 2005-2011 Ford Focus is clearly no longer available to buy new, so the first-year rate would have already been paid by the first owner.

 If you were to choose a new vehicle then you would see a different rate for the first year in some cases.

 You can see a new Ford Focus Hatchback RS 2.3 EcoBoost equivalent below: